CommonWealthRobotics/bowler-kernel/design.md

 - When started headlessly, the kernel is configured to not have a timeout.
 - When started with a head, the kernel is configured to have a timeout.

+#### Display Operations

+- Set the display server address.
+  - The kernel will push data to the display server using its gRPC API.

 ### Script Dependency Management

 - Scripts may import from other scripts in the project.
 These dependencies are resolved to the relevant files in the project.